What is dry skin?

 Emollients should be applied regularly throughout the day.
 Some emollients will require reapplication every 4-6 hours or whenever the skin feels dry.

-Some emollients have been designed to be longer lasting and may only require two applications each day, once in the morning and once before bed.
+Some emollients have been designed to be longer lasting and may only require one or two applications a day.
 However, very dry skin may require more frequent application as required during the day so you should always keep some emollient with you wherever you are.

 What are emollient soap substitutes?